Thelymitra vulgaris: Taxonomy and naming

 Thelymitra vulgaris was first formally described in 2004 by Jeff Jeanes and the description was published in Muelleria.
 The specific epithet (vulgaris) is a Latin word meaning "common" or "commonplace", referring to this species being the most common and widespread sun orchid in Western Australia.

 Distribution and habitat

-The scarp sun orchid grows in a wide range of habitats ranging from winter-wet swamps to soil pockets on granite outcrops.
+Slender sun orchid grows in a wide range of habitats ranging from winter-wet swamps to soil pockets on granite outcrops.
 It is found from Geraldton to Esperance and is especially common in swampy place between Manjimup and Mount Barker.

 Conservation

 Thelymitra vulgaris is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife.